 Well, we’ve teamed up again with Escape To Blue Ridge, who always helps us experience incredible family trips in the Blue Ridge Mountains!
 With our next trip underway, we are excited to share information about Escape to Blue Ridge, the company we rent the cabins from, as well as some of the best activities and spots to hit up on your journey.
 If you love a vacation with a small town feel and views to die for, this trip is one for you.

 We also want to lend you some pointers for traveling with a ton of kids!
 You may deal with plenty of tantrums, tears, accidents, and fights along with the fun.
 But if you’re well prepared, you’ll make it out in one piece.

 Escape to the Blue Ridge Mountains

-For the past 6 years, we have reserved our mountain family cabin with Escape to Blue Ridge.
-The most amazing part about this company is that they have hundreds of homes you can reserve, making it easy to choose the cabin that best suits the needs and preferences of your family.
+For the past several years, we have reserved our mountain family cabin with Escape to Blue Ridge.
+The most amazing part about this company is that they have hundreds of Blue Ridge rentals you can reserve, making it easy to choose the cabin that best suits the needs and preferences of your family.

-The trip we took a couple of years ago was AMAZING!
+The trip we took a few years ago was AMAZING!
 We want to share those adventures with you again, so let’s get started!

-We love a cabin with mountain views and a great outdoor space that’s big enough for our three families.
-We could not believe our eyes when we arrived on this trip.
+We love our Blue Ridge cabins with amazing mountain views and great outdoor spaces that are big enough for our three families.
+We could not believe our eyes when we arrived on this particular trip.
 The kids were in heaven, and the views were spectacular!